 More on the Building Code 2016

-All Contractors who are required to comply with the Building Code 2016 must ensure they comply with all applicable laws relating to the security of payments which are due and payable are made in a timely manner and are not unreasonably withheld.
+All Contractors who are required to comply with the Building Code 2016 must ensure they comply with all applicable laws relating to the security of payments, and ensure that payments which are due and payable are made in a timely manner and are not unreasonably withheld.

 More on security of payments